Big Thompson River in Moraine Park inside Rocky Mountain National Park

 Shift to Boulder Creek, Clear Creek, or a South Platte option if runoff or canyon safety does not line up.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Rocky Mountain National Park requires a Colorado fishing license for anglers 16 and older and lists specific catch-and-release and closed waters.
-Colorado's special-regulation page also lists the Big Thompson from the base of Olympus Dam at Lake Estes downstream to Waltonia as artificial flies and lures only with immediate trout release.
+Colorado's special fishing rule page also lists the Big Thompson from the base of Olympus Dam at Lake Estes downstream to Waltonia as artificial flies and lures only with immediate trout release.

 Moraine Park

-Classic Rocky Mountain National Park meadow water; check current park access and reach-specific fishing rules first.
+Classic Rocky Mountain National Park meadow water.
+Check current park access and section-by-section fishing rules first.

 Lower canyon near Loveland